RanaJunaidHashim/ranajunaidhashim/README.md

 ### Hi there 👋
-I'm Junaid Rana, a self-taught web developer specializing in web design, web app, and website development with a focus on motion, experience design, and accessibility.
+I'm Junaid Rana, a self-taught developer specializing in web design, web app, and website development with a focus on motion, experience design, and accessibility.
 ## 🌐 Socials: